 T = {} T.x = 5 print(T.x)

-You can use _G
+You can use _G, the global table.

 _G.x = 5 print(_G.x)